DongTran2003/Coffee-Shop-Analysis/README.md

 # Introduction

-This **SQL** and **Tableau** project analyzes and gives insights about sales trends and patterns over time for a fictitious coffee shop called Maven Roasters, which is operated out of three NYC locations.
-The project is believed to help the owner in decision-making with its in-depth analysis and recommendations.
+This **SQL** and **Tableau** project analyzes and gives insights about sales trends and patterns over time for a fictitious coffee shop called Maven Roasters, which operates out of three NYC locations.
+The project aims to assist the owner in decision-making through in-depth analysis and recommendations.

 # About the data

-The dataset under scrutiny comprises over 148,000 records (after data cleaning process) spanning from the first 6 months of 2023.
+The dataset under scrutiny comprises over 148,000 records (after data cleaning) spanning from the first six months of 2023.

-With the application of **SQL** and **Tableau**, insights from the dataset will help identify the following three questions:
+Using **SQL** and **Tableau**, insights from the dataset address the following three questions:

-- Which category and store location offered the largest source of revenue?
+- Which category and store location generated the most revenue?
-- How have Maven Roasters sales trended over time (revenue per days of the week, time of the day, etc.)?
+- How have Maven Roasters sales trended over time (e.g., revenue per days of the week, time of the day, etc.)?
 - How often did customers purchase certain products together?

-The SQL queries addressing the problem: [click here](sql_code)
+The SQL queries addressing these questions can be found here: [click here](sql_code)

-The dataset hails from Kaggle:  [Coffee Shop Sales](https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales/data)
+The dataset is sourced from **Kaggle**:  [Coffee Shop Sales](https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales/data)

 Link to Tableau public for visualizations:

 # Tools and techniques

-In order to fully explore the sales trend for the coffee shop, I utilised the following important tools and techniques:
+To fully explore the sales trends for the coffee shop, I utilised the following tools and techniques:

-- **SQL**: for querying, cleaning, transforming, and analyzing of sales data.
+- **SQL**: for querying, cleaning, transforming, and analyzing sales data.
-- **Tableau**: for visualizations of findings and insights.
+- **Tableau**: for visualizing findings and insights.
 - **Market Basket Analysis**: a data mining technique that analyzes patterns of co-occurrence, helping the retailers know about the products frequently bought together (Kaur & Kang, 2016).
 The technique will be applied both in Tableau and SQL.
-- **PostgreSQL**: database management system.
+- **PostgreSQL**: the database management system used.

 # Data exploration